-(Critical thinking skills through flipped lectures, researching and writing like a scientist in lab and Achieve)
+(Critical thinking skills through flipped lectures and Achieve, researching and writing like a scientist in lab)

 Unit 3- How do we know about genes?
 How do genes change spontaneously, and how do humans create changes?
-(Authentic research making a difference, relating genetics to society)
+(Authentic research making a difference, applications of genetic theory)